Curriculum & Programs

-Children need an education that prepares them for the future; a future we cannot yet see but one that will take courage, sensitivity and perseverance.
-For almost 100 years, Waldorf schools have created an education filled with thoughtful, rigorous academics, artistic development and a nourishing community.
+Children need an education that prepares them for the future; a future we cannot yet see but one that will take courage, sensitivity, and perseverance.
+For over 100 years, Waldorf schools have created an education filled with thoughtful, rigorous academics, artistic development, and a nourishing community.

-At the Corvallis Waldorf School, our curriculum integrates each students’ developmental needs with intellectual and artistic skills.
-Our deeply committed faculty works together to foster each student’s sense of self-reliance, concern for community and moral purpose.
-The Waldorf curriculum and view of child development are inspired by a visionary educator, scientist and philosopher Rudolf Steiner.
+At the Corvallis Waldorf School, our curriculum integrates each student’s developmental needs with intellectual and artistic skills.
+Our deeply committed faculty work together to foster each student’s sense of self-reliance, concern for community, and moral purpose.
+The Waldorf curriculum and view of child development are inspired by a visionary educator, scientist, and philosopher Rudolf Steiner.
 In 1919 he was asked to create a school for the children of the workers at the Waldorf Astoria factory in Stuttgart, Germany.
-The visionary educational ideas of Steiner have attracted research and appreciation over the subsequent decades.
-Worldwide there are over 1,000 Waldorf Schools with more than 150 in North America alone.
+There are now over 1,000 Waldorf Schools worldwide, with more than 150 in North America alone.